roneystones/roneystones/_posts/2017-05-24-the-zombie-scroller.md

 <p></p>

-Este é um resumo do artigo <a class="link blue dim bb" href="https://www.sitepoint.com/the-ux-of-zombie-scrollers-and-how-to-cure-it/">The UX of zombie scrollers and how to cure it</a>.
+Este é um resumo do artigo <a href="https://www.sitepoint.com/the-ux-of-zombie-scrollers-and-how-to-cure-it/">The UX of zombie scrollers and how to cure it</a>.